hcavarsan/kftray-k8s-tf-example/README.md

 ## Overview

 This project provides a simple way to build a Kubernetes (k8s) cluster.
-It automates the bootstrap process for a local k8s cluster and uses [Kind (Kubernetes IN Docker)](https://kind.sigs.k8s.io/), `Terraform`, and Helm to set up `ArgoCD`, `Prometheus`, `Alertmanager`, `Grafana`, and `Jaeger`.
+It automates the bootstrap process for a local k8s cluster and uses [Kind (Kubernetes IN Docker)](https://kind.sigs.k8s.io/), `Terraform`, and Helm to set up `ArgoCD`, `Prometheus`, `Alertmanager`, `Grafana`, `Jaeger` and `Meshery.
 Additionally, it automatically configures kubectl port forwarding via [Kftray](https://github.com/hcavarsan/kftray) based on service annotations.

 ## Why?